 · Inclusion in the Impuesto General Indirecto Canario (IGIC) system.
 Modelo 400 (equivalent to the VAT office) OR FROM 2018 most small traders who will/are invoicing less than 30 thousand euros per annum are now able to be exempt from charging IGIC further info here

-- Advise of the opening of a new work centre – Santa Cruz (Work Inspectorate)
+- Advise of the opening of a new work centre if premises – Santa Cruz (Work Inspectorate)

 - Consumer Complaint forms (certain activities.) – Santa Cruz

 - The Treasury department of the Spanish Social Security (TESORERÍA GENERAL SEGURIDAD SOCIAL)

 · Register and obtain a Spanish social security number if you do not already have one Modelo TA 1